 If you have a question about whether you are a good candidate for a home birth, get in touch!

 What equipment do you bring to the birth?

 Among many other things, I provide

-- an oxygen tank and resuscitation bag/ masks for mother and newborn
+an oxygen tank and resuscitation bag/ masks for parent and newborn

-- drugs for preventing or stopping the mother from bleeding too much after the birth
+drugs for preventing or stopping the birthing person from bleeding too much after the birth

-- IV equipment and fluids for rehydration of the mother
+IV equipment and fluids for rehydration of the laboring person

 Clients are required to purchase certain other supplies for the birth, such as disposable underpads and gloves.
 You can take a look at my birth kit here.